victorvcruz/quotation-metrics/README.md

     ```bash
     sudo docker compose up -d
     ```
-2. Navigate to the root folder of the directory and execute:
+2. Navigate to the root folder of the project and execute:
     ```bash
     cd ./cmd && go build -o ../app && cd .. && ./app
     ```